NOTE: These protocols will be updated weekly and adjusted based on prudence and latest recommendations to ensure the safest environment possible.

-Hand sanitizing stations situated in dining hall and pavilion; (campers encouraged to bring own sanitizer and carry with them).
+Hand sanitizing station situated in dining hall; (campers encouraged to bring own sanitizer and carry with them).

 Daily temperature checks.

-No one, except necessary deliveries, i.e. food and mail, permitted to enter premises once the summer starts.
+No one, except necessary deliveries, i.e. food and mail, permitted to enter premises once the session starts.

 Anyone exhibiting any known common sign of COVID while at camp will immediately be quarantined to the Medical Cabin and sent home; contact-tracing will commence: their cabin-mates and most frequented playmates will be given an onsite Rapid Test and monitored, as determined by the medical staff; parents will be contacted immediately.

-Our goal is to provide the safest possible environment without diminishing the quality of the Swamp camp relational experience.
+Our goal is to provide the safest possible environment without diminishing the quality of Camp Swamp relational experience.
 We are adhering to requirements as established by state of Georgia and following appropriate and relative guidelines as established by the American Camping Association Pandemic Field Guide for Camps.
 The dining hall will adhere to appropriate Georgia regulations as stipulated for restaurants in the Governor's Executive Order.
+As always, we will constantly monitor these requirements and adjust accordingly.

 We request that all campers and counselors quarantine themselves for a suggested period of 3-10 days prior to arriving at camp to better ensure the safety of everyone attending camp and for another 3-10 days upon returning home for the safety of their friends and loved ones.